gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 ## Deploy your first FreeRTOS Application to Azure Sphere

-1. Start Visual Studio 2019, select **Open a local folder**, navigate to the Azure Sphere tutorial project folder, then open the  **azure-sphere-rtcore-freertos** project.
+1. Start Visual Studio 2019, select **Open a local folder**, navigate to the Azure Sphere tutorial project folder you cloned from GitHub, then open the  **azure-sphere-rtcore-freertos** project.
 2. Set the startup configuration.
 Select the **ARM-Debug** configuration, and the **GDB Debugger (RTCore)** startup item.

     ![](resources/azure-sphere-rtcore-startup-config.png)